vshvedov/vladcodes/about/index.md

 For everything Web I'm using Ruby/Rails (it's still the best technology for the monolyth web apps).
 Arduino, C/C++ and Python for [electronics prototyping](/assets/img/about/device.jpeg) and Flutter for the mobile apps.
 I'm also using Fusion360 and Blender for CNC and 3D printing.

+## Quick facts

+- Done today is better than a perfect tomorrow
+- Monolith apps with a simple UI are better than microservices and dependencies hell
+- I don't have a dream job because I don't dream of labor

 ## Bio for the Press

 Vlad has been involved in software development from a young age, having